dotnet/arcade/Documentation/Temporary-Quarantine.md

 Step 3 is the focus of this proposal.

 ## When is something "broken" : \<70% pass rate
-We are going to consider something "broken" an in need of remediation **if it has failed 3 of the last 10 builds in the CI pipeline**.
+We are going to consider something "broken" and in need of remediation **if it has failed 3 of the last 10 builds in the CI pipeline**.
 The CI pipeline should be passing 100% of the time, so 3 fails indicates that something needs to be done to unblock PR's.

 The quarantine option is meant to be used for issues that are believed to be short term disruptions.
 Ideally nothing should remain